Fraud and fraud-related issues are among the biggest areas of concern for charities, and ones we hear a lot about at the ACNC.

-You can also report fraudulent behaviour to your state or territory consumer regulator, such as a consumer affairs or fair trade agency.
+You can also report fraudulent behaviour to your state or territory consumer affairs or fair trading regulator.

 Reporting incidents of fraud to the ACNC allows us to work with charities to manage the consequences of fraud and to support charities to act to better protect themselves.

-The ACNC Act requires charities to report breaches of the Act as soon as practicable, and no later than 28 days after the charity has knowledge of the breach.
+The ACNC Act requires charities to report breaches of the Act, Governance Standards or External Conduct Standards as soon as practicable, and no later than 28 days after the charity has knowledge of the breach.

-The ACNC expects instances of high value fraud or theft, or instances when there is media or public interest, to be reported immediately.
+The ACNC expects instances of high value fraud or theft, or instances of fraud where there is media or public interest, to be reported immediately.

 And while low value incidents may not seem important, they may be an indicator of a deeper issue in your charity.
 If you decide fraud is too minor to report, you should keep records and document your decision.